Asian shares struggle, commodities down as Fed disappoints

 "Clearly, the tilt is to do more.
 QE3 is one of those options," said Julia Coronado, chief economist North America at BNP Paribas in New York.

-Underlining the fragile state of global growth, the International Monetary Fund, in an umbrella report for the G20, warned of significant risks to the world economy from the European debt crisis and excessive fiscal tightening in some rich nations, urging collective action to lower unemployment.

-The decision to hold off on QE3 supported the dollar against the euro and the yen, and also hit gold, which had been rising as investors betting on QE3 had bought the precious metal as a hedge against currency depreciation.
+The decision to hold off on QE3 for now boosted the dollar against the euro and the yen and also hit gold, which had been rising as investors betting on QE3 had bought the precious metal as a hedge against currency depreciation.